Last updated on January 24th, 2023

 The vast majority of consumers look for health information online and start their search for new medical professionals and services using search engines.

 The important thing to note here is that most internet users never get beyond the first page of search results.
 Consequently, it is critical that your website appears near the top of the page.

 While results vary with each Google algorithm change, data suggests that publishing to a blog and other social media sites such as Google+ on a regular basis can help pages rank higher in Google search results.

-With respect to the latter, sharing your blog articles on social media expands your audience, which is why it is important to include social sharing buttons at the bottom of all your blog posts for readers who wish to share the content with their friends and family.
+With respect to the latter, sharing your blog articles on social media pages expands your audience, which is why it is important to include social sharing buttons at the bottom of all your blog posts for readers who wish to share the content with their friends and family.